GitGuru4DevOps-Venkatesh/Terraform-code/README.md

 ```
 ## Explanation:

-### This file describes the infrastructure to be provisioned on AWS using Terraform.
+### This file describes the infrastructure to be provisioned on AWS using 'Terraform'.
 ### It includes EC2 instances for Jenkins, SonarQube, Prometheus, and Grafana, an RDS instance for the Jira database, and an EKS cluster for Kubernetes.
 ### The output blocks are used to display important information such as IP addresses and endpoints after Terraform has applied the configuration.
 ### Ensure that the values provided for variables like ami_id, subnet_id, and role_arn are appropriate for your AWS environment.